-Although, it may not seem like a lot, the entire process is quite time consuming and can take a few weeks in total.
+Although it may not seem like a lot, the entire process does take time and is often completed in 2 or more sessions.
 Whilst your jawbone heals the crowns cannot be fitted so you must wait a considerable period of time for the implants to fuse with the bone.

 If done right, the implants should last you a lifetime, whereas the crowns should ideally be replaced every 10 to 12 years, depending on how well you take care of them.

-Although, in most cases where correct procedures are followed the patient shouldn’t encounter any problems during the healing process, there are occasionally instances of issues occurring due to dental negligence.
+Although, in most cases where correct procedures are followed the patient shouldn’t encounter any problems during the healing process, there are occasional instances of issues occurring due to dental negligence.

-Since the procedure of getting dental implants installed is rather time consuming and costly, the amount of compensation you can expect to receive is typically higher compared to any other type of dental negligence.
+Since the procedure of getting dental implants installed is rather costly, the amount of compensation you can expect to receive is typically higher for the ‘financial losses’ element of the compensation award.

 How much you actually receive can vary, depending on the severity of your case and the factors surrounding it.
 It’s impossible to predict how much you can expect your claim to be worth without knowing all the details surrounding your case.

-Our team of highly trained specialists have worked on a variety of dental negligence cases over the years, which is why we can help get you the money that you deserve.
+Our team of highly trained specialists have worked on a variety of dental negligence cases over the years, including dental implant claims, which is why we can help get you the money that you deserve.